psarando/shire-reckoning/Lunar_Readalong.md

 (with some falling [1 day earlier](https://en.wikipedia.org/wiki/Callippic_cycle)).

-So starting in the spring of 2017 (or really the previous fall) I led myself and my brother in a "Lunar Readalong", re-reading LOTR in "real-time" in 2017-18, according to the moon phases and approximately at the same time-of-year as described in the story, with the help of *The Lord of the Rings* Appendix B, the *Reader's Companion*, and this project's [Middle-earth calendar simulations](https://psarando.github.io/shire-reckoning/Middle-earth-simulation.html).
+So starting in the spring of 2017 (or really the previous fall) I led myself and my brother in a "Lunar Readalong", re-reading LOTR in "real-time" in 2017-18, according to the moon phases and at the same time-of-year as described in the story, with the help of *The Lord of the Rings* Appendix B, the *Reader's Companion*, and this project's [Middle-earth calendar simulations](https://psarando.github.io/shire-reckoning/Middle-earth-simulation.html).